 When the museum opened in 1997, the owner had 62 specimens.
 Today there are over 217, and among them is a replica of Jimi Hendrix’s penis (added after we did the live tour).

-Besides, there are twenty-four folklore specimens and almost fifty foreign ones (there is even a penis from an Icelandic elf).
+Besides, there are twenty-four folklore specimens and almost fifty foreign ones (even a penis from an Icelandic elf).
 Altogether the collection contains 282 samples from 93 different species of animals.

 More than one hundred fifteen specimens originate from twenty different kinds of land mammals.
 A total of more than two hundred specimens belong to forty-six different mammal types, including Homo sapiens, which is usually what people find the most fun to see.

 The museum’s founder, Sigurður Hjartarson (born 1941), is a historian with a BA degree from the University of Iceland and an M.Litt.
 Degree in Latin American History from the University of Edinburgh, Scotland.
 He worked as a principal and teacher for 37 years, the last 26 years as a teacher of History and Spanish at the Hamrahlíð College in Reykjavík.
 In 2004, he retired and moved to Húsavík.
 He has written and translated some 20 books, chiefly on Latin American History, including textbooks in History and Spanish.

 The museum’s curator is Sigurður’s son.
 Hjörtur Gísli Sigurðsson quit his job as a logistic manager to take over as a curator in late 2011.
 At the time, the museum was in Húsavík, the whale-watching capital of Iceland.
 He moved it back to Reykjavík, where it had opened in 1997.
 The museum recently moved to its largest location in Hafnartorg, close to the famous hot dog stand Bæjarins Beztu Pylsur.